trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

 6. Request an OTP.
 Returns an observable that emits the token required to validate the number.
     Also ensures that the phone number is associated with an existing user.
     Should be used in places where the user is required to be created, for example, during log in.
-    Requires `PopupAppManager` to have been initialized with a valid SDK key before this.

     ```java
     public static Observable<String> requestOtpForExistingUser(String phoneNumber, String SdkKey)
     ```

 7. Logging in with otp.
-The token parameter is the token received, and the code parameter is the otp received.
+The token parameter is the token received while requesting the OTP, and the code parameter is the OTP received.
     Requires `PopupAppManager` to have been initialized with a valid SDK key before this.

     ```java